 On December 31, 2020, the Company completed the acquisition of Total Equipment Company, Inc. ("TEC"), a distributor of industrial and commercial pumps and air compressors focused on serving multiple end markets including steel, chemicals, water / wastewater, oil & gas and general industrial markets.
-The Company paid approximately \$64.7 million in cash and stock.
+The Company paid approximately \$64.7 million in cash and stock, subject to normal transaction adjustments customary for a transaction of this size and nature.

 On December 31, 2020, the Company completed the acquisition of APO Pumps & Compressors, LLC ("APO"), a distributor of industrial and commercial pumps and air compressors focused on serving multiple end markets including the water / wastewater, steel, food & beverage, and general industrial markets.
-The Company paid approximately \$38.3 million in cash and stock.
+The Company paid approximately \$53.0 million in cash and stock, subject to normal transaction adjustments customary for a transaction of this size and nature.

 On December 31, 2020, the Company completed the acquisition of Pumping Solutions, Inc., A California Corporation ("Pumping Solutions"), a distributor of industrial and commercial pumps and process equipment focused on serving multiple end markets including the water / wastewater, chemical, food & beverage, and general industrial markets.
-The Company paid approximately \$21.0 million in cash and stock.
+The Company paid approximately \$21.0 million in cash and stock, subject to normal transaction adjustments customary for a transaction of this size and nature.

 On December 31, 2020, the Company completed the acquisition of Corporate Equipment Company, LLC ("CEC"), a distributor of industrial and commercial pumps and air compressors focused on serving multiple end markets including the water / wastewater, steel, food & beverage, and general industrial markets.
-The Company paid approximately \$4.5 million in cash and stock.
+The Company paid approximately \$3.3 million in cash and stock, subject to normal transaction adjustments customary for a transaction of this size and nature.

 On February 1, 2020, the Company completed the acquisition of substantially all of the assets of Turbo Machinery Repair, Inc ("Turbo"), a pump and industrial equipment repair, maintenance, machining and labor services company.
-The Company paid approximately \$3.2 million in cash.
+The Company paid approximately \$3.2 million in cash, subject to normal transaction adjustments customary for a transaction of this size and nature.

 On January 1, 2020, the Company completed the acquisition of Pumping Systems, Inc. ("PSI"), a distributor of pumps, systems and related services.
-The Company paid approximately \$13.0 million in cash and stock.
+The Company paid approximately \$13.0 million in cash and stock, subject to normal transaction adjustments customary for a transaction of this size and nature.